Desk with Laptop, Calculator, Files and small model of house with epc colours

 If your device is not on the list, it cannot be entered as a High Heat Retention Storage Heater.

-To check if a model is listed in the PCDB, click on the link below and go into the High Heat Retention Storage Heaters section:
+To check if a particular model is listed in the PCDB, click on the link below and go into the High Heat Retention Storage Heaters section:

 https://www.ncm-pcdb.org.uk/sap/searchpod.jsp?id=17